cert-manager/infrastructure/README.md

 - _Upload new Google Drive videos that are copied into 'mael-zapier-upload-to-youtube' to the cert-manager YouTube channel_, and
 - _Send a message on Slack (#cert-manager) when a new video is uploaded to the cert-manager Youtube channel_.

-As with other accounts, twitter credentials are currently stored in Jetstack password managers and will have to be moved to an open-source solution.
+As with other accounts, zapier credentials are currently stored in Jetstack password managers and will have to be moved to an open-source solution.